SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 # [Bifurcation Diagrams](@id bifurcation_diagrams)

 Bifurcation diagrams describes how, for a dynamic system, the quantity and quality of its steady states changes with a parameter's value[^1].
 These can be computed through the [BifurcationKit.jl](https://github.com/bifurcationkit/BifurcationKit.jl) package.
 Catalyst provides a simple interface for creating BifurcationKit compatible `BifurcationProblem`s from `ReactionSystem`s.
-If you use this in your research, please [cite the BifurcationKit.jl](@ref bifurcation_kit_citation) and [Catalyst.jl](@ref catalyst_citation) publications.
+If you use this feature in your research, please [cite the BifurcationKit.jl](@ref bifurcation_kit_citation) and [Catalyst.jl](@ref catalyst_citation) publications.

 This tutorial briefly introduces how to use Catalyst in conjecture with BifurcationKit through basic examples, with BifurcationKit.jl providing [a more extensive documentation](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/).
 Especially for more complicated systems, where careful tuning of algorithm options might be required, reading the BifurcationKit documentation is recommended.
 Finally, BifurcationKit provides many additional features not described here, including [computation of periodic orbits](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/periodicOrbit/), [tracking of bifurcation points along secondary parameters](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/branchswitching/), and [bifurcation computations for PDEs](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials/#PDEs:-bifurcations-of-equilibria).

 ## Basic example
 For this example, we will use a modified version of the model from Wilhelm (2009)[^2] (which demonstrates a bistable switch as the parameter *k1* is varied).
 We declare the model using Catalyst:
 ```@example ex1